 Other than the fact that you are trying to evade US authorities and likely have difficulties with payment processing, offshore books have a decided advantage over legal ones in the US.

 First off, there aren’t many of the legal variety.
-There are legal mobile apps only in New Jersey and Nevada.
-There will be later this year in Pennsylvania and West Virginia and possibly Rhode Island.
+There are legal mobile apps in New Jersey and Nevada.
+There will be online sportsbooks in PA later this year, and possibly West Virginia and Rhode Island.

 If you’re in any other state — and this is important — you’re not betting on a legal app.
 That’s one of just several advantages that offshore books have that legal books don’t have to contend with.
 Offshore books: